 Cardiac Rehabilitation: Exercising for Your Heart

 After a cardiac event, it can be nerve-racking to think about exercise again.
 How much exercise is too much?
 What’s an appropriate timeframe to wait before beginning exercise?
 What exercises are best for heart health?
-With lots of questions surrounding this topic, UnityPoint Health cardiologist, Mohammed Saghir, M.D., discusses the importance of cardiac rehabilitation, as heart patients work their way back into a regular exercise routine.
+With lots of questions surrounding this topic, UnityPoint Health cardiologist Boothapuri Venkatesh, FACC, M.D., discusses the importance of cardiac rehabilitation, as heart patients work their way back into a regular exercise routine.

 Benefits of Cardiac Rehabilitation

-“Following a cardiac event, such as a heart attack, patients are normally enrolled in outpatient cardiac rehabilitation,” Dr. Saghir says.
+“Following a cardiac event, such as a heart attack, patients are normally enrolled in outpatient cardiac rehabilitation,” Dr. Venkatesh says.
 “These are generally hour-long sessions, three times a week, for two to three months.
-Cardiac rehabilitation is covered by insurance and not limited to heart attacks.”
+Cardiac rehabilitation is covered by most insurance policies and not limited to heart attacks.”

-Cardiac rehabilitation is also recommended after heart valve repair or replacement, heart or heart and lung transplant, chronic heart failure and more.
-While cardiac rehabilitation allows patients to start exercising again, it also helps prevent them from experiencing another heart event or being admitted back to the hospital.
+Cardiac rehabilitation is also recommended after a heart valve repair or replacement, heart transplant, lung transplant, chronic heart failure diagnosis and more.
+While cardiac rehabilitation allows patients to start exercising again, it also helps prevent another heart event or being readmitted to the hospital.

 What to Expect in Cardiac Rehabilitation

-Dr. Saghir outlines what patient can expect, if they’re not sure how to prepare for their first cardiac rehabilitation session.
+Dr. Venkatesh outlines what patients can expect if they’re not sure how to prepare for their first cardiac rehabilitation session.

-After participating in cardiac rehabilitation for the determined period of time, heart patients can move forward and begin exercising on their own.
+After participating in cardiac rehabilitation for the amount of time their cardiologist recommends, heart patients begin or resume exercising on their own.

 Exercises Best for Heart Health

-After completing cardiac rehabilitation, Dr. Saghir suggests continuing regular exercise to help in reducing the risk to future cardiac event, lowering blood pressure, improving lipid profiles, lowering weight and improving control of diabetes.
+After completing cardiac rehabilitation, Dr. Venkatesh says the hope is patients continue regular exercise, which helps reduce the risk of a future cardiac event, lower blood pressure, improve cholesterol, maintain healthy weight and control diabetes.